SMP Full Form-Statutory Minimum Price

 Introduction

-In many economies, price regulation plays a crucial role in ensuring market stability, protecting producers, and maintaining fair trade practices.
-One such mechanism is the Statutory Minimum Price (SMP), a legally mandated price floor set by the government or regulatory bodies to prevent the exploitation of producers and ensure economic stability.
-The concept is particularly relevant in agricultural sectors, labor markets, and essential commodities where price fluctuations can impact livelihoods and overall economic balance.
+In many economies, price regulation ensures market stability, protects producers, and maintains fair trade practices.
+The Statutory Minimum Price (SMP) is a legally mandated price floor set by governments to prevent producer exploitation and ensure economic stability.
+It is particularly relevant in agriculture, labor markets, and essential commodities, where price fluctuations impact livelihoods.

 This article explores the meaning, significance, advantages, challenges, and global examples of statutory minimum price regulations.